What Does Summary Probation Mean?

-“Summary Probation” is a very informal way of monitoring a person who is on probation.
-The court usually requires a person on probation to appear on future dates to provide proof that that person in complying with court instructions.
-(This is different than Formal Probation which requires a person to report to a probation officer.)
-These instructions include providing proof that the person has enrolled in, is participating in, or has completed a court approved alcohol program.
-If the alcohol program is a term of probation, failure to enroll in the program and/or failure to successfully complete the alcohol program could be grounds for violation of such probation.
-Any violation of probation is considered a breach of the agreement not to violate laws in exchange for the court’s agreement not to impose jail time.
-As such, courts routinely order jail time when there is a violation of probation.
+Attorney Myles Berman explains that Summary probation is a very informal way of monitoring a person who is on probation.
+The court usually requires a person who is on probation to appear on future days to provide proof that the person is complying with court instructions.
+This is different than formal probation which requires a person to report to a probation officer.
+His instructions include providing proof that the person has enrolled in, is participating in or has completed a court approved alcohol program.
+If the alcohol program is a term of probation, failure to enroll in the program and/or failure to successfully complete the alcohol program could be grounds for violations of such a probation.